 Looking back at these pictures I realized that some of my earliest memories are in this dojo pictured above.
 I would take 2–3 karate classes a week, go to gradings to work for higher belts, do in-house competitions (eventually winning some of them), and stay the night for annual sleepovers.
-Growing up I never once had the ambition of becoming a karate master or being the next Jackie Chan, but for me, karate was a place that I could be myself, a place where nothing but my strength mattered.
+Growing up I never once had the ambition of becoming a karate master or being the next Jackie Chan, but for me, karate was a place that I felt grounded and where I could make new friends.

 So here I am, writing about my experience with karate and trying to reflect on how it shaped my life, and how it’s made me unique as a designer.
 In truth, I can never pin down an exact turning point where my life drastically improved, but karate did bring me a confidence that I never would have grown on my own.
 As someone who has had a lot of self-esteem issues growing up karate was my escape, where none of my outside problems existed and I could just be 100% authentically me.